Benalla-Aiman/alx-system_engineering-devops/0x14-mysql/README.md

-this is a project of mysql
+this project is about mysql server and how you can work with it